DeveloperBreeze

 Introduction

-As you become more familiar with SQL, you may find that basic queries are not sufficient for the complexity of your data needs.
-Advanced SQL queries, including subqueries, unions, and window functions, provide powerful tools for performing sophisticated data analysis and manipulation.
-These features allow you to create more dynamic queries and gain deeper insights from your data.
+As you become more familiar with SQL, you may find that basic queries are not sufficient for complex data needs.
+Advanced SQL queries, including subqueries, unions, and window functions, provide powerful tools for sophisticated data analysis and manipulation.
+This guide explains these advanced SQL concepts with detailed examples.

 Subqueries